Thank you for sending your enquiry! One of our team members will contact you shortly.

 Session 1 & 2: Basic and Advanced Concepts of IoT Architecture from a Security Perspective

-- A brief history of the evolution of IoT technologies for government.
+- An overview of the evolution of IoT technologies

-- Data models in IoT systems—definition and architecture of sensors, actuators, devices, gateways, and communication protocols.
+- Data models in IoT systems, including the architecture of sensors, actuators, devices, gateways, and communication protocols

-- Technology ecosystem—device providers, gateway providers, analytics providers, platform providers, and system integrators.
-Risk assessment for all providers in the context of government operations.
+- Technology ecosystem overview: device providers, gateway providers, analytics providers, platform providers, and system integrators—risks associated with each provider

-- Management layers in IoT systems—fleet management, asset management, onboarding/deboarding of sensors, digital twins.
-Risk assessment of authorizations in management layers.
+- Management layers in IoT systems, including fleet management, asset management, sensor onboarding/deboarding, digital twins, and authorization risks in management layers

-- Demonstration of IoT management systems, including AWS, Microsoft Azure, and other fleet managers for government use.
+- Demonstration of IoT management systems from AWS, Microsoft Azure, and other fleet managers for government use

-- Introduction to popular IoT communication protocols—Zigbee/NB-IoT/5G/LORA/Wi-Spec.
-Review of vulnerabilities in communication protocol layers.
+- Introduction to popular IoT communication protocols—Zigbee/NB-IoT/5G/LORA/Wi-Spec—and a review of vulnerabilities in communication protocol layers

-- Comprehensive review of the entire technology stack of IoT with a focus on risk management for government operations.
+- Comprehensive understanding of the entire IoT technology stack with a focus on risk management for government applications

 Session 3: A Checklist of All Risks and Security Issues in IoT

-- Firmware patching: the soft underbelly of IoT for government systems.
+- Firmware patching: the soft underbelly of IoT security

-- Detailed review of IoT communication protocol security—transport layers (NB-IoT, 4G, 5G, LORA, Zigbee, etc.) and application layers (MQTT, Web Socket, etc.).
+- Detailed review of IoT communication protocol security at transport layers (NB-IoT, 4G, 5G, LORA, Zigbee) and application layers (MQTT, Web Socket)

-- Vulnerabilities of cloud database services in IoT for government systems.
+- Vulnerability of cloud database services in IoT systems for government use

-- Vulnerabilities of gateway management services—local and cloud-based.
+- Vulnerability of gateway management services, both local and cloud-based

-- Risk of log management in edge and non-edge architectures for government operations.
+- Risks associated with log management in edge and non-edge architectures

-Session 4: OWASP Model of IoT Security, Top 10 Security Risks
+Session 4: OSASP Model of IoT Security: Top 10 Security Risks

 - I1 Insecure Web Interface